U.S. flag

 Chemical Security Analysis Center

-For inquiries related to chemical threats and chemical hazards, the CSAC offers a 24-hour, seven-days-a-week informational response capability, known as “CSAC Technical Assistance,” to federal, state, local, territorial, and first responder agencies.
+For inquiries related to chemical threats and chemical hazards, CSAC offers a 24-hour, seven-days-a-week informational response capability known as “CSAC Technical Assistance” to federal, state, local, territorial, and first responder agencies.
 CSAC Technical Assistance is a key resource for the National Operations Center.
-CSAC Technical Assistance typically responds to 70 to 80 requests per year.
-Key customers include the Department of Health and Human Services, Environmental Protection Agency, Federal Bureau of Investigation and many other agencies and industry stakeholders.
+The center typically responds to 70 to 80 requests per year and key customers include the Department of Health and Human Services, Environmental Protection Agency, Federal Bureau of Investigation and many other agencies and industry stakeholders.

 CSAC applied previously developed and validated multi-zone models for chemical contamination in aircraft to understand the transmission of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) on commercial aircraft.
-These models were developed in conjunction with the United Kingdom (UK) Centre for the Protection of National Infrastructure, the UK Department for Transport, TSA, and CTTSO, using the National Institute of Standards and Technology CONTAM software.
+These models were developed in conjunction with the United Kingdom (UK) Centre for the Protection of National Infrastructure, the UK Department for Transport, TSA, and the Irregular Warfare Technical Support Directorate, using the National Institute of Standards and Technology CONTAM software.
 Select potential mitigation measures such as the use of High Efficiency Particulate Air filtration, adjustment of air flow exchange rates, and universal mask wearing were evaluated for the impact on passenger exposure given a single contagious passenger and multiple contagious passengers on a flight.

-Each year, hundreds of millions of tons of chemicals like chlorine and ammonia are transported through U.S. population centers.
+Each year, hundreds of millions of tons of toxic industrial chemicals (TICs) like chlorine and ammonia are transported across the United States.
+Significant increases in TIC production are projected due to changes in the global chemical landscape resulting from supply chain shortages and increased demand in response to the transition toward sustainable and renewable energy.
 Although these chemicals are essential, they are toxic and pose a risk to the public through accidental release or an act of terrorism.
-To better understand and address this risk, CSAC conducted Project Jack Rabbit in 2010 followed by the Jack Rabbit II Program Fact Sheet program in 2015-2016.
+To better understand and address this risk, CSAC conducted Project Jack Rabbit in 2010 followed by the Jack Rabbit II Program program in 2015-2016.

-In 2019, S&T CSAC responded to a DHS National Operations Center (NOC) request for information regarding Hurricane Dorian to provide critical chemical facility information and analysis of the toxic chemical hazards and risks within the potential hurricane effect zones.
+In 2023, CSAC responded to a DHS National Operations Center (NOC) request for information regarding Hurricane Idalia to provide critical chemical facility information and analysis of the toxic chemical hazards and risks within the potential hurricane effect zones.
 Hurricanes pose a significant risk to even the most secure chemical facilities, with storm-driven power outages, high winds, and flooding potentially leading to chemical leaks, explosions, or fires.
-S&T CSAC analysis documented the chemical type and the amount being stored at more than 2,000 chemical facilities in the southeastern United States, Puerto Rico, and the Bahamas.
+During the 2023 hurricane season, CSAC analysis documented the chemical type and the amount being stored at more than 2,000 chemical facilities in California, the Gulf Coast, eastern United States, and Puerto Rico.

 Fact Sheets